grafana/writers-toolkit/docs/sources/write/links/index.md

 ## Link to page headings

-In a reference, you can optionally include an anchor to a heading in the referenced page.
+You can optionally include an anchor to link to a specific heading in the destination page.
-Specify and anchor at the end of the reference `#` followed by the normalized heading.

-Hugo normalizes headings to make anchors.
-To convert a heading to an anchor, Hugo makes the following changes:
+To convert a heading to an anchor, make the following changes:

 1. Convert to lower case.
 1. Remove any period characters (`.`).
 1. Replace any character that's not a lower cased letter, a number, or an underscore (`_`) with dashes (`-`).
 1. Trim any preceding or proceeding dashes (`-`).
+1. Prefix with a `#`.

+The heading "Link to page headings" becomes the anchor `#link-to-page-headings`.